lightninglabs/lightning-dev-site/tutorial/02-web-client.md

 ### Fund Alice and Charlie

 As we did in Stage 1 tutorial, to fund peers we need to stop the running `btcd` and to rerun it with the `--miningaddr` option set to the address of each peer we want to fund.
-If you're not quick in re-running the `btcd` node after having stopped if, the running lnd nodes for Alice, Bob and Charlie will timeout.
+If you're not quick in re-running the `btcd` node after having stopped it, the running lnd nodes for Alice, Bob and Charlie will timeout.
 We strongly suggest to stop them all before stopping the `btcd` node.

 ```bash
 # stop alice's lnd node